SpectoLabs/hoverfly-java/docs/pages/corefunctionality/remotehoverfly.rst

         .remote()
         .withHttpsAdminEndpoint()

-You can provide the token for proxy authorization
+You can provide the token for the custom Hoverfly authorization header, this will be used for both proxy and admin endpoint authentication without the need for username and password.

 .. code-block:: java